kyma-project/kyma/docs/kyma/05-01-overview.md

 The common overrides that affect the entire installation, are described in the installation guides.
 Other overrides are component-specific.
 To learn more about the configuration options available for a specific component, see the **Configuration** section of the component's documentation.

-Override only the parameters exposed in the configuration document.
+>**CAUTION:** Override only values for those parameters from `values.yaml` files that are exposed in configuration documents for a given component.

 [Read more](#configuration-helm-overrides-for-kyma-installation) about the types of overrides and the rules for creating them.

 >**CAUTION:** An override must exist in a cluster before the installation starts.
 If you fail to deliver the override before the installation, the configuration can't be applied.